-What responsibilities do RNs have with regard to the recommendations found in the Truth and Reconciliation Commission of Canada: Calls to Action?
+What responsibilities do RNs have regarding the recommendations found in the Truth and Reconciliation Commission of Canada: Calls to Action?

 “In order to redress the legacy of residential schools and advance the process of Canadian reconciliation,” recommendations 18 through 24 contain health-related calls to action (1).
-Every RN is held to a standard of practice in which culturally safe care is provided.
-RNs, through continuing competence, can begin to explore the recommendations individually and in groups to assist our health care system in moving forward with the recommendations and promoting reconciliation.
+Every RN is held to a standard of practice in which culturally-safe care is provided.
+RNs, through continuing competence development, can begin to explore the recommendations individually and in groups to assist our health care system in moving forward with the recommendations and promoting reconciliation.

 • RNs incorporate knowledge that reflects a deep understanding and respect for different ways of knowing which exhibits cultural competence and cultural humility (2).